Apr 11, 2022

-With customer sentiment analysis, businesses can capture customers’ feelings, understand their actions, and make informed decisions that improve customer experience.
+With customer sentiment analysis, businesses can unearth customers’ feelings, understand their actions, and make informed decisions that improve the customer experience.

 The benefits of customer sentiment analysis

-From personalized customer interactions to reducing escalations, customer sentiment analysis benefits support teams in a myriad of ways.
+From personalized customer interactions to reduced escalations, customer sentiment analysis benefits support teams in a myriad of ways.

 1. Predict and prevent escalations

-A tool like SupportLogic uses Natural Language Processing (NLP) and Artificial Intelligence (AI) to extract, analyze, and provide a statistical correlation of a customer’s real-time feelings.
+SupportLogic uses natural language processing (NLP) and artificial intelligence (AI) to extract, analyze, and provide a statistical correlation of a customer’s real-time feelings.
 Is the customer frustrated or confused?
 Did they ask to speak to a manager about an unresolved issue that is likely to escalate?
 Is the customer happy with their support experience but has an issue with the product?

 Customers care about speed when it comes to support.
 In a 2020 Zendesk survey, 72.5% of consumers said that a speedy resolution matters the most when they have an issue to resolve with a company.

 Sentiment scores provide clear signals and alerts when a customer is angry, frustrated, or in danger of churning.
-With a tool like SX Case Assignment support teams can see every case attributed to a customer, so the whole support story is clear.
-An organization can immediately prioritize the ticket, better understand where a customer needs help, and send it to the right support engineer.
+With a tool like SX Case Assignment, support teams can see every case attributed to a customer, so the whole support history is clear.
+Agents can immediately prioritize the ticket, better understand where a customer needs help, and send it to the right support engineer.

 When SupportLogic client Fivetran introduced a customer sentiment score, the company saw a 25% reduction in customer churn.

 When support leaders understand customers’ emotional signals—what makes them happy, excited, dissatisfied, or indifferent—they can make informed guesses about what will increase customer loyalty.